The objective of this project is to identify and explore new enabling

-Consideration of management as a distributed and automated application presents immediate challenges in a number of key areas:
+Consideration of management as a distributed and automated application

 1. Resource naming and addressing